TRIO "DA DA DA" (1982)

 Well, they don't make videos like this anymore do they?
 These guys have a very dry sense of humour and the minimalist action matches the song.
-We see a robot-like drummer (Peter Behrens) wearing braces and a lead guitarist (Gert Krawinkel) with a flowerpot for a hat.
-As for the lead singer (Stephan Remmier) well, he's deliberately unanimated in an amusing kind of fashion.
+We see the robot-like drummer (Peter Behrens) wearing braces, and the lead guitarist (Gert Krawinkel) with a flowerpot for a hat.
+As for the lead singer (Stephan Remmier), he's deliberately unanimated in an amusing kind of fashion.

 Released on the Mercury record label, 13 million copies of the single were sold in around 30 countries or more, and that has a lot to do with the fact that nobody could possibly forget the chorus lyrics, no matter what language you speak!

 Here in the UK the single stalled at #2 (an artists worst nightmare!) in July 1982 and was held off the top spot by Irene Cara's Fame.

 The only instruments used in the song were a Casio VL-Tone VL-1 pocket synth (using the Rock-1 rhythm preset and the Piano voice), a guitar and drums.